 5. Unique Accessories and Art

 Now this is where I get excited!
 Grab the chance to bring in a touch of quirk and eccentricity to make your home unique to you.
 Scour charity shops for old paintings and artworks you can update, or search for some unusual pieces online.

-I’ve discovered some awesome pieces recently from Mineheart who support British design and manufacturing and French company ibride, who I saw at M&O this year, who also produce some highly unique pieces.
+I’ve discovered some awesome pieces recently from Mineheart who support British design and manufacturing and French company ibride,, who also produce some highly unique pieces.
 Use some interesting artwork to break up those dark walls - like “Madame Blush”, below, from Mineheart.